ykhdzr/DesignPattern/README.md

 1. Publisher + Subscriber/Observer
 2. One-To-Many relationship, ONE Publisher MANY Subscriber/Observer
 3. Loosely coupling, Publisher don't care about concrete Subscriber/Observer, it will always notify any object that implements Subscriber/Observer interface
-4. Holywood Principle, Don't call us, we call you
+4. Hollywood Principle, Don't call us, we call you

 #3.
 Decorator Pattern (S)
 Key Points :

-1. Extention at runtime, rather than compile time
+1. Extension at runtime, rather than compile time
 2. O/C Principle, Class should be open for extension, but closed for modification
 3. Object Wrapper
 4. Using Inheritance to match Type, not to get Behaviour